-Each Contestant's application along with her platform essay will be submitted via mail (as required by the Miss North Carolina Pageant) to each of the judges at least one week prior to the local pageant.
+Each Contestant's application along with her platform essay will be submitted via mail to each of the judges at least one week prior to the local pageant.
 Judges will review these forms in order to formulate questions and/or topics for discussion during the individual contestant's private interview.

 The contestant can expect that a large portion of the question and answer period of her private interview will be devoted to sharing information on her platform/community service topic.
 The judges will want to know how much she knows about the subject and what she proposes to do about it or has already done in relation to it.